 The Vilna Shul eventually disbanded in 1985 when the congregation was down to three members.
 The building was closed and threatened with demolition.
 Instead, a non-profit organization acquired it to house Boston’s first Jewish museum.
 The structure is the oldest Jewish building within Boston’s city limits whose entire history has been devoted to activities of Jewish faith and culture.
-The Vilna Shul is also noteworthy because it is one of only two free-standing buildings still in existence on the north slope of Beacon Hill.
+The Vilna Shul is also noteworthy because it is one of only two free-standing buildings still in existence on the hill’s north slope.

 An Early View

 When we first saw the Vilna Shul many years ago, the building was shuttered and decrepit, with paint flaking off the wood.
 The second time we went past the building was open but clearly in a state of renovation.
 The organization had repaired the roof, rebuilt the windows and skylights, and stabilized the structure, which had suffered water damage.

 We could see the ghost of what it had been as the murals were uncovered in small segments, woodwork was cleaned and lighting fixtures rewired or replaced.
 Now it’s an historic landmark that shines after a $3 million face lift.
 The Vilna Shul looks similar to when it opened in 1919: the paint sparkles, the ornamental wrought-iron fence and gate with a Star of David have been replaced, and the murals brighten the walls.